computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 you may find it helpful to first read [Chapter 9 - Scala and mathlib](/lovelace/part_ii/mathlib) to learn how to read (and write) Scala code using the ```mathlib``` library.
 In addition to the default ```mathlib``` library, the simulation code on this page includes supporting code which we explain first.

 ## Supporting code
 Running simulations requires input instances as specified by the theoretical model.
 While we could code input by hand, that is a lot of work.
 The beauty of using computer simulations is that it can do the hard work for us by *automatically* generating input.
-To that end, Formal has written a supporting code. {% sidenote 'sn-id-helper' 'Supporting code is often written specifically for a domain.
+To that end, Formal has written supporting code. {% sidenote 'sn-id-helper' 'Supporting code is often written specifically for a domain.
 For example, [simulating Coherence](/lovelace/part_iii/sim_coherence) uses different support code.' %}

 For now, it is not important that you know how to write support code.
 However, in order to explore and adapt the code that Formal has provided, being able to *use* support code is recommended.
 Let's explore some examples.
 Remember that you can run (and adapt) the code in your browser using the <button style="background: rgba(255,255,255,0.6) !important;color: rgba(0, 0, 0, 0.6) !important;border-radius: 5px;border: 1px solid #ddd;font-family: Lato,'Helvetica Neue',Arial,Helvetica,sans-serif;font-size: 14px;
 padding: 3px 8px;transition: all 350ms ease;"><img src="https://embed.scalafiddle.io/runicon.png" style="padding: 0;margin: 0 0 4px 0;vertical-align: middle;width: 16px;height: 16px;display: inline;">Run</button> button.